What are Workflows?

 Pieces are connectors that provide triggers and actions for specific services.
 There are over 200 pieces available: Google Sheets, Slack, HubSpot, Gmail, Stripe, and many more.
 The Diga piece is the one that connects workflows with your calls.Triggers

 A trigger is the event that starts a workflow.
 Each workflow has exactly one.
-The Diga piece provides two call-specific triggers:- Call Finished: fires when a call ends
+The Diga piece provides three call-specific triggers:- Pre-Call: fires when a call starts, before the agent greets

 - Function Call: fires mid-call when the agent needs to run an action